jinlee487/youtube2mp3/README.md

 - [https://stackoverflow.com/questions/754307/regex-to-replace-characters-that-windows-doesnt-accept-in-a-filename]

 ### 📑 Release Notes
+2.00
 - created a GUI
 - downdable youtube audio streams
 - only compatable with Windows

+3.00
+- switched from pafy to pytube due to a bug with pafy's remux_audio in download parameter options.
+- fixed the encoding problem so that iTunes can read the downloaded M4A file correctly.
+- fixed file name with regrex
+- mp4 and mp3 downloadable
+- automatically chooses highest quality files

     Possible future releases ...
-    - downloadable video streams
-    - higher quality download options
     - better GUI
     - IOS compatable
     - working progress bar

-- 2.10v
-    - fixed the encoding problem so that iTunes can read the downloaded M4A file correctly.
-    - fixed file name with regrex

 ### 👋 DISCLAIMER!!!
 - This is an open source youtube audio/video downloader made by me, Jinlee487.
 I will not assume any responsibility of others using this resource in any fashion.